j178/leetgo/README.md

 - https://github.com/budougumi0617/leetgode
 - https://github.com/skygragon/leetcode-cli

-[^1]: For Safari on MacOS, you may need to grant `Full Disk Access` privilege to your terminal app which you would like to run `leetgo`.
+[^1]: For Safari on macOS, you may need to grant `Full Disk Access` privilege to your terminal app which you would like to run `leetgo`.